≡ Menu

 • They suffer from high costs, or illiquidity, or other barriers to entry/exit.

-• A high degree of expertise is required to avoid being spanked by other players in the market.
+• Information asymmetry is high.
+A high degree of expertise is required to avoid being spanked by other players in the market.

-• Their track record is murky at best.
+• Their track record is extremely difficult to independently verify.

-The bottom line is that any investor can construct a highly diversified portfolio from the main asset classes: cash, bonds, equities and property, and also stirring in commodities if you’re truly convinced by its merits.
+The bottom line is that any investor can construct a diversified portfolio from the main asset classes: cash, bonds, equities, and gold.

 Take it steady,